 LAMBDA BETA (Respiratory Therapy)

 Lambda Beta is an organization of students interesting in promoting the profession of Respiratory Therapy.
 Lambda Beta is a chapter of the National Lambda Beta Society.
 The purpose of the organization is to promote, recognize and honor scholastic achievement, service and character of students, graduates, and faculty members of the Respiratory Therapy profession.
 The organization works to achieve the purpose by promoting achievement of high scholarly standards within the chapter through the encouragement of membership and graduation with honors.
-Sponsor: Dr. Ken Crow, 256.352.8305, firstname.lastname@example.org
+Sponsor: Ashley Lancaster, 256.352.8305, firstname.lastname@example.org

 LAMBDA NU (Radiology)